practicode-org/runjail/test/client/readme.md

 # Client
-Test client that sends a program to the Runner and gets messages back.
+Test client that sends a program to the worker and gets messages back.